zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Importing-Customers-into-Sage-50-UK.md

 redirect_from: "/article/410-importing-customers-into-sage-50-uk"
 title: Importing Customers into Sage 50 UK
 ---
-This task will import customers to Sage 50 that is supplied in [Sage 50 UK XML]].
-See the [[Examples|https://github.com/zynksoftware/Zynk-Workflow/wiki/Importing-Customers-into-Sage-50-UK#examples](sage-50-uk-xml]].-see-the-[[examples|https://github.com/zynksoftware/zynk-workflow/wiki/importing-customers-into-sage-50-uk#examples) for the XML format
+This task will import customers into Sage 50 that are supplied in [Sage 50 UK Customer XML](sage-50-uk-customer-xml) format.
+See the [Examples](https://github.com/zynksoftware/zynk-workflow/wiki/importing-customers-into-sage-50-uk#examples) for the sample XML files.

 ## Settings
 ### Sage 50 Connection